Cost Breakdown of Living in Da Nang as an Expat

 Before we jump into more details about the expenses of living in Da Nang, I would love to show you my average spending so you can get a rough idea of the budget and quality of life you get for your money.

 p.s.
 Please take my apologies for the ugly looking table!
 I hope you aren't so critical and it helps you with data. :)

 Probably the first and the most important aspect of expat life is finding the right fitting apartment.
 Since Da Nang is going through the crazy development phase, construction sites and new hotels/motels (Nhà Nghỉ) are everywhere.
 It has its good and bad sides.

 I'm living in an Airbnb room on the beachside - An Thuong area.
-The monthly rental costs me roughly 4,5 million VND (around $200) with all utilities included.
+The monthly rental costs me roughly 5 million VND (around $250) with all utilities included.
 It's a good bargain for the area, but it comes with some downsides such as small space, no cleaning services, construction sites around, etc. Anyway, I've been staying there for more than 6 months and I'm pretty happy with it.
 The main advice when it comes to apartment-hunting is to rent for a few nights to check it out first.

 I've met many expats who've rented the apartment at first sight and ended up being surrounded by mighty karaoke bars and construction sites.
 Check Airbnb for the potential prospects, book a few nights and see it yourself.

 There are also various Facebook groups where Vietnamese people post different apartment prospects each day, so it might be a great lead:

+Just write a post about your needs and budget and soon your inbox will be full with offers from agents.
 From my experience, the prices on the beachside for a single-room apartment/studio average from $200 - $450/month.
 In the Hai Chau district (on the other side, or riverside) the prices are slightly higher.
 Probably the cheapest option is to connect with expats and figure out a shared house.